Columbia River: Indigenous peoples

 As river development continued in the 20th century, each of these major fishing sites was flooded by a dam, beginning with Cascades Rapids in 1938.
 The development was accompanied by extensive negotiations between natives and US government agencies.
 The Confederated Tribes of Warm Springs, a coalition of various tribes, adopted a constitution and incorporated after the 1938 completion of the Bonneville Dam flooded Cascades Rapids; Still, in the 1930s, there were natives who lived along the river and fished year round, moving along with the fish's migration patterns throughout the seasons.
 The Yakama were slower to do so, organizing a formal government in 1944.
 In the 21st century, the Yakama, Nez Perce, Umatilla, and Warm Springs tribes all have treaty fishing rights along the Columbia and its tributaries.

 In 1957 Celilo Falls was submerged by the construction of The Dalles Dam, and the native fishing community was displaced.
 The affected tribes received a $26.8 million settlement for the loss of Celilo and other fishing sites submerged by The Dalles Dam.
 The Confederated Tribes of Warm Springs used part of its $4 million settlement to establish the Kah-Nee-Ta resort south of Mount Hood.

+In 1977, 75 indigenous fishermen of the Yakama Tribe were arrested in a federal sting operation which claimed that fishermen were poaching up to 40,000 fish in the Columbia River.
+Fishermen placed on trial received sentences ranging from six months to five years.
+The federal government pinned Yakama Tribe member David Sohappy ringleader of the operation.
+After the trial ended, it was determined that the fish were not poached, but driven away because of harmful chemicals present in the power plant.
+These harmful chemicals mainly consisted of aluminum.
+This event is commonly known today as the Salmon Scam.

+Shortly after the Salmon Scam, many Columbia River-based indigenous tribes received federally recognized status.
+The Siletz Tribe was the first to restore its federal recognition in 1977, followed by the Cow Creek Band of the Umpqua Tribe in 1982, the Grand Ronde Tribe in 1983, the Lower Umpqua Tribe, Siuslaw Tribe, and Coos Tribe in 1984, the Klamath Tribe in 1986, and the Coquille Tribe in 1989.
+While all the aforementioned tribes received federally recognized status, the Chinook Indian Nation had their federal recognition revoked in 2002 by the Bush administration, and are fighting to have it restored.